videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 Interactive live streaming (HLS) refers to a type of live streaming where viewers can actively engage with the content being streamed and with other viewers in real-time.

-In an interactive live stream (HLS), viewers can take part in a variety of activities like live polling, Q&A sessions, and even sending virtual gifts to the content creator or each other.
+In an interactive live stream (HLS), viewers can participate in various activities, such as live polling, Q&A sessions, and even sending virtual gifts to the content creator or each other.

 <center>